woody34/fluxy/README.md

-# What is fresh-store?
+# What is Fluxy?

-Fresh store is a very simple store that allows islands to communicate using hooks.
+Fluxy is a very simple store that allows islands to communicate using hooks.

 # Examples